 The on-site storm sewers were designed to be in general conformance with the City of Ottawa Sewer Design Guidelines (October 2012 as amended).
 Specifically, storm sewers were sized using Manning's Equation, assuming a roughness coefficient N = 0.013, to accommodate the uncontrolled runoff from the 5-year storm, under 'open-channel' conditions.
 There are two storm sewer laterals.
-One lateral is intended to convey the runoff collected on the building roof to the storm sewer along Carling Avenue.
-The other lateral is intended to convey the runoff from the south side of the building collected in the underground storage tanks (catchment CA3) to the storm sewer along Carling Avenue.
-The proposed storm sewer lateral conveying the roof runoff will have a diameter of 300 mm and a slope of 1 percent.
-The proposed storm sewer lateral conveying the runoff from catchment CA3 will have a diameter of 250 mm and a slope of 0.7 percent.
-From the sewer design calculations included in Appendix A, the minimum capacity of the 300 m lateral is 96.80 L/sec.
-The unrestricted storm demand on this lateral during a 5-year design storm with a time of concentration of 10 minutes is 68.04 L/sec.
-From the sewer design calculations included in Appendix A, the minimum capacity of the 250 m lateral is 49.80 L/sec.
-The unrestricted storm demand on this lateral during a 5-year design storm with a time of concentration of 10 minutes is 27.90 L/sec.
+The first storm sewer lateral is located on the west side of the proposed development for the purposes of the weeping tile drain pump.
+The other lateral is intended to convey the runoff collected on the building roofs and from the underground storage tanks to the storm sewer along Carling Avenue.
+The proposed storm sewer lateral conveying the roof runoff and storage tank discharge will have a diameter of 300 mm and a slope of 1.3 percent.
+From the sewer design calculations included in Appendix A, the minimum capacity of the 300 mm lateral is 110.4 L/sec.
+The unrestricted storm demand on this lateral during a 5-year design storm with a time of concentration of 10 minutes is 68.0 L/sec for the roof runoff, and 30.2 L/sec for the surface parking and adjacent landscaping (total unrestricted flow 98.3 L/s) resulting in a Q/Q{full} ratio during a 5 year storm event of 0.89.
+The restricted flow rate for the controlled areas is a total of 42.20 L/sec, which is less than the 110.4L/sec capacity of the 300mm lateral.